 Two more bull/prow aes grave semisses have come to light at Praeneste in archaeological contexts and are now on display in the museum.
-This is HN Italy 359 = Vecchi 276 = Haberlin, pp. 157-158 (specimen in trade).
+This is HN Italy 359 = Vecchi 276 = Haberlin, pp. 157-158 (specimen in trade, second specimen in trade).
 Thomsen ERC III: 149-150 thought these might be Roman aes grave but this has not been accepted by others.
 Vecchi notes a weight range of 167.96-118.20g.

 Previous finds were Praeneste prior to 1893 and the Ariccia 1848 hoard (c.
 28 km SW of Praeneste, ~6 hour walk due to elevation changes).